without Internet Explorer,

 in 1280 x 960 resolution

-88-99%: Great album.
-Top-tier stuff, some flaws but not enough to detract much from the album.
-Essential for all.
+81-90%: Strong album.
+Not top tier, has some flaws but not enough to detract much from the album.
+Essential for fans of the genre.

 51-60%: Mediocre album.
 Might have a redeeming quality or two, but nothing that ever puts it into listenable territory.
 Usually not actively bad, just boring in some way.